Michael Bates (actor): Personal life

 In 1954, Bates married Margaret M. J. Chisholm.
 They had three children.

-Bates was a supporter of the Conservative Party.
-Peter Sallis described Bates as being "slightly to the right of Thatcher” politically and said that Bates's right-wing opinions contrasted so sharply with the left-wing views of fellow Last of the Summer Wine star Bill Owen that the series was almost not made because of their arguments.
+He was a supporter of the Conservative Party.
+Peter Sallis described Bates as being "slightly to the right of Thatcher" politically and said that Bates's right-wing opinions contrasted so sharply with the left-wing views of fellow Last of the Summer Wine star Bill Owen that the series was almost not made because of their arguments.

 Bates died of cancer on 11 January 1978 at the Royal Marsden Hospital in Chelsea, London, aged 57.
 Bates had reportedly started to suffer from a rapid health decline around eighteen months before his death.
 He died shortly after the fifth series of It Ain't Half Hot Mum had been broadcast; his character was written out of the show with no explanation.

 Brownface allegations

-His role as Rangi Ram led to the allegation that he had performed in brownface.
+Bates's role as Rangi Ram in It Ain't Half Hot Mum led to the allegation that he had performed in brownface.
 Series co-creator Jimmy Perry told Stuart Jeffries in 2003 that they had been unable to find a suitable Asian actor.
 "But Michael was ideal for the role", Perry said.
 Interviewed by the journalist Neil Clark for The Daily Telegraph in 2013, Perry said that all Bates wore "was a light tan.
 He wasn't blacked up!
 Michael spoke fluent Urdu, and was a captain in the Gurkhas".

-The show is not repeated in the UK by the BBC, who use the "blacked up" description of Bates's performance on their website's article about the series.
-The series has been repeatedly shown on the "That's TV (UK)" channel since the summer of 2023, with an on-screen 'disclaimer' at the beginning of each episode reminding viewers that it contains language and attitudes reflecting the era in which it was made.
+The show is not repeated in the UK by the BBC, which uses the "blacked up" description of Bates's performance in its website's article about the series.
+The series has been repeatedly shown on the UK channel That's TV since the summer of 2023, with an on-screen 'disclaimer' at the beginning of each episode reminding viewers that it contains language and attitudes reflecting the era in which it was made.